yildiz-online/feature-research-server/README.md

 # Yildiz-Engine feature-research-server

-This is the official repository of The feature-research-shared library, part of the Yildiz-Engine project.
+This is the official repository of The feature-research-server library, part of the Yildiz-Engine project.
 The library contains all the server components to use the researches feature.

 ## Features